Lessons You’ll learn

 South Sea Cruises operates a daily Catamaran Transfer, the Yasawa Flyer.
 It leaves Port Denarau Marina at 08.45 h and returns at 18.00.
 It has 13 stops to service all the resorts up to Nacula Island.
 (Yasawa Island Resort cannot be reached by the Yasawa Flyer).
 The modern catamarans have multiple air-conditioned lounges, outside viewing decks and fully licensed bars, meaning holiday mode kicks already in enroute!
 You can download the ferry schedule here.

 Please note that there are NO schedulded transfers between the Mamanuca Islands and Yasawa Islands.
-You need to go back to Beachcomber Island or Port Denarau.
-Or hire a private water taxi.
+There are options to connect with the Yasawa Flyer at one of the first pick up points such as South Sea Island.
+Alternately you may return to Port Denarau or consider a private water taxi.

 Private water taxi